OWASP/OdTM/README.md

 Our framework includes a set of software tools for automation of the threat modelling process.
-In particular, you can use the [OdTM Server](applications/OdTMServer/) with existing threat modelling tools as an alternative threat rule engine.
+In particular, you can use the [OdTM Server](applications/OdTMServer/) with threat modelling tools as an alternative rule engine.

 The [applications](applications/) are built with Java, the [OWL API](https://github.com/owlcs/owlapi) and [HermiT Reasoner](http://www.hermit-reasoner.com/) libraries.